EX De Medici: Work

-Back in Australia, she began work on a detailed painting of moths.
+Back on the main land, she began work on a detailed painting of moths.
 She turned to Australia's science organisation CSIRO for help and for twelve years worked with them as an Artist Fellow.

 In 2006 de Medici was awarded APW Collie Print Trust Printmaking Fellowship.

 In 2009, she was an official war artist for the Regional Assistance Mission to Solomon Islands.

 Exhibitions

 An untitled photocopy piece appeared at the Bitumen River Gallery exhibition "The Printed Image" (April–May 1986).

 She was among artists appearing in the Australia & Regions Artists' eXchange (ARX87), Perth and Fremantle, Western Australia in September 1987.
 The ARX87 June Newsletter described her (as) "producing a work in two parts, one for Canberra and one for Perth, utilizing photocopiers and generating images in response to the Perth locality, placed in public spaces with regular changes."

 Her "Scenes from an Ivory Tower" was exhibited in 1987 at "Utopia Nowhere", Gallery 111, Canberra.
 The work also appeared at The Canberra Contemporary Art Space (May–June 1988), and The Australian Centre for Photography (April–May 1989).
 The Australian Centre for Photography Exhibition Programme described the work as "A large scale work in composite laser photocopy...a long-term working title for a view from the Political Capital.
 The work addresses...the 'Violent Act', particularly those perpetrated by women on women, and the cultural positioning of the 'victor' and victim'."

 Text works eX de Medici were performed at Galerie Constantinople, Queanbeyan in December 1988.

 A colour screenprint titled Alexis says desire drules, Ok was included in "Posters - the politics of life" at aGOG in Canberra in April 1989.